drug-design/course/docs/chapters/structure-based-design.md

 ### Conclusion

-The molecular recognition of protein-ligand complexes is highly complex and the utilization of an iterative design process has greatly advanced the use of protein structure for the design of drug candidates.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/conclusion-b60e207f'><i class='fa fa-play' aria-hidden='true'></i></button>The molecular recognition of protein-ligand complexes is highly complex and the utilization of an iterative design process has greatly advanced the use of protein structure for the design of drug candidates.
 The state-of-the-art design process relies, in a large part, on a qualitative understanding of the molecular recognition of protein-ligand complexes based upon analogies to other systems and the use of several methods in parallel.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.